-Tertiary education institutions play an important role in training future decision-makers, planners and administrators to work in the field of safeguarding intangible cultural heritage and can be key actors in capacity-building.
-Currently, teaching about intangible cultural heritage is highly dispersed throughout different disciplines (heritage studies, anthropology, environment, etc.) and very few programmes training professionals are focused on intangible cultural heritage safeguarding.
+Tertiary education institutions play an important role in training future decision-makers, planners and administrators to work in the field of safeguarding living heritage and can be key actors in capacity-building.
+In order to find out how and to what extent living heritage is present in tertiary education programmes around the world, UNESCO has undertaken a series of regional surveys.

 Asia and the Pacific